 - Lead can be found on and in toys, whether on exterior paint or on interior toy components, and in particular on and in toys or costume jewelry and other inexpensive items imported from China and a few other countries where lead is not adequately regulated.

-Please be assured that a variety of District agencies are knowledgeable about and working hard to prevent these various ways a child can be exposed to lead.
+A variety of District agencies are knowledgeable about and working hard to prevent these various ways a child can be exposed to lead.
 However, some exposures inevitably continue to occur, and the sooner you as a parent can find out about it, the better for your child.

 The only way to know if your child is being exposed to lead is to get a blood lead test.